 Bring at least three cups of water to a rolling boil.
 Add the dried bubbles and stir until they rise to the top.
 When they rise to the top reduce the heat to medium and cover. boil for 5 minutes.

-While they are boiling microwave the sugar with 2 Tbsp. sugar.
+While they are boiling microwave the sugar with 2 Tbsp. water.

 Remove the bubbles from the boiling water when soft and add to the sugar syrup.
 Stir to combine and set aside.